• Skip to primary navigation

 This Sweet Potato Beet Salad is full of color, flavor, and texture!
 Feta cheese, crunchy walnuts, and caramelized onions take it to the next level, and the honey balsamic dressing brings it all together!

-Sweet potato beet salad served in a white plater with two wooden spoons placed on the right side.
+Sweet potato beet salad served on a white plate with two wooden spatulas on its right side.

 This roasted vegetable salad has so many layers of flavor, once you try it you'll want to make it again and again!